 Recently, her team has used their decades of collective experience to assist PETA’s Laboratory Investigations Department in successfully exposing a decrepit animal testing facility in Colombia and ensuring that all the animals there were removed and taken to safety, securing access to records about lethal taxpayer-funded experiments on sparrows at Louisiana State University, and ending the U.S. military’s mutilation of wild-caught reptiles in training exercises.

 Lori received her law degree from Vermont Law School and studied political science at James Madison University.
 She joined the PETA Foundation’s legal department in 2000.
-She lives in Burlington, Vermont, where she shares her home with her rescued dog, two rescued cats, and two rescued geckos; serves on the advisory board of a state wildlife advocacy and anti-trapping organization; and is active in local government initiatives to improve the lives of Burlington’s nonhuman residents.
+She lives in Burlington, Vermont, where she shares her home with her rescued dog, rescued cat, and two rescued geckos; serves on the advisory board of a state wildlife advocacy and anti-trapping organization; and is active in local government initiatives to improve the lives of Burlington’s nonhuman residents.

 Regina Lazarus